Grown-ish

-Grown-ish (stylized as grown·ish) is an American sitcom series and a spin-off of the ABC series Black-ish.
+Grown-ish (stylized as grown·ish) is an American teen comedy drama television series and a spin-off of the ABC series Black-ish.
 The single-camera comedy follows the Johnson family's children as they go to college and begin their journeys to adulthood, only to quickly discover that not everything goes their way once they leave the nest.
 The first four seasons follow eldest daughter Zoey (Yara Shahidi), with Deon Cole, Trevor Jackson, Francia Raisa, Emily Arlook, Jordan Buhat, Chloe Bailey, Halle Bailey, Luka Sabbat and Chris Parnell also starring, while the fifth season onward follows eldest son and Zoey's younger brother Andre Junior (Marcus Scribner) as he attends college after Zoey's graduation, with Diggy Simmons and Daniella Perkins also starring.

 Created by Black-ish's Kenya Barris and Larry Wilmore, the series is produced by Khalabo Ink Society, Cinema Gypsy Productions and Principato-Young Entertainment, with Anthony Anderson, Brian Dobbins, and Helen Sugland acting as executive producers.
 Freeform officially ordered 13 episodes of the spin-off in May 2017, and it premiered on January 3, 2018.
 In January 2018, Freeform renewed the series for a second season of 21 episodes which premiered on January 2, 2019.
 In February 2019, Freeform renewed the series for a third season, which premiered on January 16, 2020.
 In January 2020, the series was renewed for a fourth season, while the second half of the third season premiered on January 21, 2021.
 The fourth season premiered on July 8, 2021.
 The second half of the fourth season premiered on January 27, 2022, with the majority of the original cast departing at the end of the season.
 In March 2022, the series was renewed for a forthcoming fifth season and Marcus Scribner and Daniella Perkins upped to series regulars, the former following the series finale of Black-ish, replacing Shahidi as lead character and narrator of the series.
 The first half of the fifth season premiered on July 20, 2022.
 In January 2023, the series was renewed for a sixth season.
+In March 2023, it was announced that the sixth season would be its final season.
+The sixth and final season premiered on June 28, 2023 and was split into two parts, with the second arriving March 27, 2024.

 Plot

-The first four seasons follow the Johnson family's firstborn daughter Zoey leaves the family to go to college.
+The first four seasons follow the Johnson family's firstborn daughter Zoey leaving the family to go to college.
 As she attends the fictional California University of Liberal Arts (Cal U for short) while befriending some people, she discovers that her journey to adulthood and her departure from the family does not go the way she hoped.
-The fifth season onward follows the Johnson family's firstborn son, Zoey's younger brother and former college dropout Junior as he attends Cal U following Zoey's graduation.
+The fifth season onward follows the Johnson family's oldest son, Zoey's younger brother and former college dropout Junior as he attends Cal U following Zoey's graduation.